 - provide a valid address to which ‘unsubscribe’ messages may be sent.

 Existing emailing lists?

-By concession, the Information Commissioner has said that he will not apply the law to ‘legacy lists’.
-This means:
+By concession, the Information Commissioner has said the law will not apply to 'legacy lists'.
+This means email addresses:

 - that you have used within the last 12 months